-A+ 91-100

-А 85-90

-A- 80-84

-B+ 77-79

-В 74-76

-B- 70-73

-C+ 67-69

-С 64-66

-C- 60-63

-D+ 55-59

-D 50-54

-F 49-0
+A+91-100 A 85-90 80-84 A-B+ 77-79 В 74-76 B-70-73 C+67-69 C 64-66 C-60-63 D+55-59 D 50-54 F 49-0

 Due to class size course evaluation will place emphasis upon three primarily multiple choice examinations.
-They are cumulative so each exam will include questions from all materials and issues covered from the beginning of term.
-Examinations will draw from all materials used, presented, discussed, and or assigned in this course (non-cumulative).
+They are not cumulative.
+Examinations will draw from all materials used, presented, discussed, and or assigned in this course.

 Students are expected to keep up-to-date with all course information and developments in class and on Blackboard.
 Managing course materials during and after class, including allocating time schedules to do so, are related to social psychological issues in this course: learn by doing.
 By going through this process you will learn new skills and enhance others that are directly transferable to other courses and your life outside the classroom.
+Time management and note taking are essential skills for this course but are also part of the course content which will be discussed in class (see 30 day challenge in the Announcement section of Blackboard).